Sacred Respectful Community Progress Report

 • Spring 2021 – Implemented updated Name Change policy which allows for legal or preferred names throughout all internal systems and on diplomas and ordination documents.

-• June 2022 – Created Sacred and Respectful Community webpage to clarify incident reporting protocols and share ethics and DEI content in a centralized location.
+• June 2022 – Created webpage for non-academic policies to promote and reinforce communal standards of behavior for students, staff and faculty.
+Created Sacred and Respectful Community webpage to clarify incident reporting protocols and share ethics and DEI content in a central location.

 Set forth clear expectations regarding behavior and hold people accountable when they do not comply.